-“Sure,” said Jayson, leaping to his feet, and still nearly upsetting the bowl on the ground.
-Jack nodded, and handed Leo one of the peanut butter sandwiches he had stuffed in his pocket.
-He held it out like a peace offering, but still wouldn’t look at Leo.
+“Sure,” said Jayson, leaping to his feet, and still almost upsetting the bowl on the ground.
+Jack nodded and handed Leo one of the peanut butter sandwiches he had stuffed in his pocket.
+He held it out like a peace offering but still wouldn’t look at Leo.

 Leo took the sandwich and punched Jack in the arm.
 “Thanks,” he said, and followed after Jayson.

 Jayson’s sugary cereal had begun to kick in by the time they reached the tree fort.
-He lowered the bridge, and skipped across the little creek.
-Jack and Leo followed at a walk and watched as Jayson tripped and nearly fell.
+He lowered the bridge and skipped across the little creek.
+Jack and Leo followed at a walk and watched as Jayson stumbled.
 They stifled laughs together, their anger forgotten.

 “Hey, it’s not like I’m Jayson,” Jack teased.
 His wide smile had returned.

 “And what’s that supposed to mean?”
 Jayson jumped down from the second level of their tree fort.
 His arms flailed to keep balance, and he smacked himself in the head with his stick-sword.

 “Well, I was wondering if you guys might like to try and study martial arts or something.
 They have the Mortal Combat movies on a marathon this month, and I’ve been watching them, like, non-stop at night.
 You can practically teach yourself how to do this stuff.”
 Jack jumped up and executed a mock kick and punch.
 “We could really take our game fighting to the next level.”

 Leo and Jayson glanced at each other.
 Finally, Leo spoke.
 “This wouldn’t have anything to do with your dad, would it?”

 “My dad?”
 Jack took a step back.

 “You’re not gunna try to fight him, are you?”
 Jayson asked.